zendeskgarden/css-components/packages/css-modals/README.md

 ### Accessibility

 The sample HTML incorporates `aria-*` and `role` attributes expected by assistive technology.
-The use of `tabindex` supports keyboard navigation.
+The use of `tabindex` supports focus and keyboard navigation.

 ### Modifications